• English

 The Chapter 3 in this book talks about prostitution involving foreigners in Dejima (artificial island in Nagasaki used for trading with foreigners).
 If there were mentions of Black people, they would likely be found here.
 However, this chapter focuses on the early Edo period, starting in the early 17th century—different from the time Yasuke appears in historical records (1581-1582).

-In fact, by Yasuke’s time, the ban on Portuguse missionaries (who brought him to Japan) had already been issued, and Dejima had become a settlement for Dutch and Chinese.
+In fact, by Edo period, the ban on Portuguse missionaries (who brought him to Japan) had already been issued, and Dejima had become a settlement for Dutch and Chinese.
 Thus, Stanley’s book doesn’t seem to be a relevant source for claims about Black people in Yasuke’s time.

 Stanley does mention Dutch merchants’ relationships with Japanese prostitutes.
 However, the only mentions of Black people or Africans are the following: